 OCD inflicts 1 in 200 young people, often disrupting their academic, social, and vocational functioning.
 There is a concern among professionals regarding this demographic, because so few receive a correct diagnosis and even fewer receive appropriate treatment.

-If you’re a parent, how can you ensure your child receives the right treatment?
-If you suspect your child suffers from OCD, it is suggested that you request the school psychologist administer the Children’s Yale-Brown Obsessive Compulsive Scale (CY-BOCS), and/or have a qualified therapist administer the test and discuss your concerns.
+If you’re a parent, how can you ensure that your child receives the right treatment?
+If you suspect your child suffers from OCD, it is suggested that you request the school psychologist to administer the Children’s Yale-Brown Obsessive Compulsive Scale (CY-BOCS), and/or have a qualified therapist administer the test.
+When it comes to treating pediatric OCD, research indicates that CBT with the focus on parents and family involvement provide the most positive outcomes.

-Drawings, pictures, handouts, story books, puppets, and other visual aids will be used in order to help the child understand the concepts presented in treatment.
+Drawings, pictures, handouts, story books, puppets, and other visual aids will be used in order to help children understand the concepts presented in treatment at each session.